datalad-handbook/book/docs/intro/philosophy.rst

 #. **A dataset is a Git repository**.
 If you know the :term:`version control` system
    :term:`Git`, and what you can use it for, then take notice that everything you can use Git for also applies to everything managed by DataLad -- plus much more.
-If you don't know Git, (which is completely fine), rest assured that this is a good feature.
+If you don't know Git (which is completely fine), rest assured that this is a good feature.
    You will experience much of Git working its magic underneath the hood when you use DataLad.
 Do also rest assured that there